-In low severity fire hazard areas the zone widths generally are:
+In low severity fire hazard areas the Zone widths generally are:

 Each zone has different treatment requirements.

-The landscape in Zones 2 and 3 are located in the Perimeter Yard and will be installed by the Master Developer and maintained by the SMA.
+The landscape in Zones 2 and 3 are located in the Perimeter Yard and have been installed by the Master Developer and maintained by the Santaluz Maintenance Association.

-The Zone 1 landscape includes areas within both the Perimeter and Interior Yards and will be maintained by the homeowner.
+The Zone 1 landscape includes both the Perimeter and Interior Yards and will be installed by the homeowner.

 Zone 1, 2 and 3 each have their own landscape design, installation and maintenance requirements as described below.
 Zone 1 landscape within the Interior Yard may be from the Interior Yard Plant List.

+Plant material utilized must be from the Plant List designated for Brush Management.
 No plant material listed on the Prohibited Plants List is permitted.

-For more detailed information see the Brush Management Section of the City of San Diego Landscape Technical Manual dated November 1989.
+For more detailed information see the Brush Management Section of the City of San Diego Landscape Technical Manual dated November 1999.